 Dayforce Wallet is a flexible pay solution for the modern workforce.
 The app allows employees to access the pay they’ve earned in real time, without adding complexity to payroll processing.

 Dayforce Wallet was exactly the solution The Budd Group had been looking for.
 The company began by testing it at one location first in early 2021, and then continued the rollout to the rest of the workforce from there.
 “The implementation was quick and easy.
 Print a flyer, set up your payrolls, and rip the band-aid off,” describes Bowker.
 Employees also found it easy to set up and use.
 “As soon as we rolled it out, employees started processing on-demand payments.”

-Nine months into using Dayforce Wallet, the company has more than 2,000 registered users and has funded $3.2 million in on-demand pay requests through almost 60,000 transactions.
+Nine months into using Dayforce Wallet, the company has more than 2,000 registered users and has funded $3.2 million in on demand payroll requests through almost 60,000 transactions.

 “You might think that adopting Dayforce Wallet would impact our payroll process, but it simply hasn't.
 It is business as usual, with a new added benefit,” says Criscoe.
 “Through implementation, we were able to customize the tool to meet our needs and our employees' needs.
 And it has been adopted by our employees at a rate that I would never have projected.”

 Dayforce Wallet has directly impacted The Budd Group’s recruiting and employee retention efforts.
 Since implementing Dayforce Wallet, the company’s 90-day attrition rate has decreased by 12%, and its time to hire has decreased by 31%.